ananya-ayasi/s2s-translation-study/README.md

-# s2s-translation-study
+# Accente Normalization Study
-Accent Normalization in Speech-to-Speech Translation: Benchmarking, Measuring, Interpreting, and Mitigating Accent Drift
+A study on Accent Normalization in Speech-to-Speech Translation: Benchmarking, Measuring, Interpreting, and Mitigating Accent Drift